-2) have a set of procedures in place whenever production cycle disruptions arise.
+2) have a set of procedures in place whenever production cycle disruptions arise

 Let's take a look at some common and potentially damaging risks.

-Through Quality Assurance planning, preemptive analysis can provide on-site managers with potential, ready-made causes for the defect--including your preferred way of handling it.
+Through quality assurance planning, preemptive analysis can provide on-site managers with potential, ready-made causes for the defect,including your preferred way of handling it.

 A feeling of accomplishment comes with a successfully-made product that is free of defects, appropriately packaged, and market-compliant.
-However, you can't be satisfied yet.
-It still must be transported, likely somewhere far away, and likely through challenging conditions.
+However, the product must eventually be transported to other warehouses, countries, or end customers.

 E-commerce businesses are particularly vulnerable to this trend, as buyers tend to overbuy items they haven't physically seen with the intention of returning a fraction of it.